ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

  <img src="evt-stm-item1.png" width="700">

 Domain events are also named 'business events'.
+The first step in the event storming process involves:
+* identifying all relevant events in the domain and specific process being analyzed,
+* writing a very short description of each event on a "sticky" note
+* and placing all of the event "sticky" notes in sequence on a timeline.

+An event is some action or happening which occurred in the system at a specific time in the past.

-The first part of the process involves simply identifying the relevant events in a domain and placing them on a timeline.
-That often results in questions to be resolved at a later time, or discussions about definitions that need to be recorded in order to make sure everyone agrees on basic domain concepts.
+Just writing down event descriptions often results in questions to be resolved at a later time, or discussions about definitions that need to be recorded in order to make sure everyone agrees on basic domain concepts.

 <img src="evt-stm-item2.png" width="700">

-A basic timeline of domain events is the initial critical output of the event storming process.
+A timeline of domain events is the critical output of the first step in the event storming process.
 It gives everyone a common understanding of when events take place in relation to each other.
 You still need to be able to take this initial level of understanding and then take the next step of moving this toward an implementation.
 In making that step, you will need to expand your thinking to encompass the idea of a command, which is the action that kicks off the processing to trigger an event.
 As part of understanding the role of the command, you will also want to know who invokes a command (Actors) and what information is needed to allow the command to be executed.
 This diagram show how those analysis elements are linked together:

 <img src="evt-stm-oneview.png" width="700">